Counid/egcc/README.md

-# egcc
+#egcc
-To run C easier
+#this ware can use to run a C program easily